Table of contents

-If you accept Square Payments and aren’t looking to use a bank for traditional business banking, you can manage your business funds using Square Banking.
+If you accept Square Payments and want instant access to your sales,you can manage your business funds using Square Banking.
 With Square Banking, your payments, business banking accounts, and cash flow sync together.

-In addition to this, Square Debit Card gives you real-time access to your Square Balance so you can purchase inventory, supplies, or anything else you need to run your business as soon as you make a sale.
+With Square Checking, the sales you make with Square hit your account immediately – no waiting.
+And your account comes with a Square Debit Card to help you purchase inventory, supplies, or anything else you need to run your business as soon as you make a sale.
 You can see a complete snapshot of your Square balance spending and activity within your Square Dashboard and in Square Point of Sale.
-Square Debit Card may be helpful for businesses that have:
+Square Checking may be helpful for businesses that have:

 - Tighter cash flow

 - Business expenses that can be paid with a debit card